-The DCL entry for the Cluster Edition to start named "SYBASE" on the host "revival" for port 17100 would typically look like:
+The DCL entry for the Cluster Edition to start a cluster named "SYBASE" on the host "revival" for port 17100 looks similar to:

+'''

+SYBASE

-SYBASE master tcp ether revival.sybase.com 17100 query tcp ether revival.sybase.com 17100 master tcp ether revival.v6.sybase.com 17100 query tcp ether revival.v6.sybase.com 17100
+master tcp ether revival.sybase.com 17100

+query tcp ether revival.sybase.com 17100

+master tcp ether revival.v6.sybase.com 17100

+query tcp ether revival.v6.sybase.com 17100

+'''

-In the above example, when the Cluster Edition is started with IPv6-awareness it creates two connection handlers.
-One listens on port 17100 for incoming IPv4 Clients connection requests, and the other listens on port 17100 for incoming IPv6 Clients connection requests.
+In the above example, when the Cluster Edition is started as IPv6-aware, it creates two connection handlers.
+One listens on port 17100 for incoming IPv4 client connection requests, and the other listens on port 17100 for incoming IPv6 client connection requests.